intrestin/IntrestInCode/README.md

 ## Are you a user?
 You can get an account at https://intrestin.co.uk.
-To try out the power of IntrestIn*
+To try out the power of IntrestIn*.
 ## Are you a developer?

 Read on for how to get started.